Hyundai Kona review & buyer's guide

 I guess there’s also the Peugeot 3008 GT-Line, it’s got adaptive cruise, and a diesel, but it’s a $48,000 drive-away proposition that demands premium unleaded petrol for its 1.6 turbo petrol engine (121kW @ 6000rpm and 240Nm @ 1400rpm on 95-octane fuel), and still makes less power than Hyundai’s 1.6 (130kW @ 6000rpm and 265Nm from 1500-4500rpm on 91-octane fuel), and the Peugeot isn’t available in AWD.

-And it’s from a brand essentially going nowhere in Australia, with poor reliability and worse customer support.
+And it’s from a brand essentially going nowhere in Australia, renowned for poor reliability and worse customer support.
+So there's that.

-After driving the three Kona variants extensively I think I’d probably drive away in the Elite.
-Although some of the Highlander’s features were kinda nice, I could probably put to better alternative use the $4000 extra it would cost me for the Highlander.
+After driving the three Kona variants extensively in the lead-up to the 2017 launch I think I’d probably drive away in the Elite.
+Although some of the Highlander’s features were kinda nice, I could probably put to better alternative use the $6000 extra it would cost me for the Highlander.

 I wasn’t a huge fan of the head-up display in Highlander - it’s probably not the best example of a head-up display I’ve ever seen, although it is quite adjustable.
 And across the range of Elite and Highlander, and Active with the safety pack, I hated the lane-keeping assist function.